DeForestt/aflat/Docs.md

 #### unique, shared, and pedantic

+Classes and unions are unique by default. `unique class` explicitly states that default; an explicit `__copy__` can produce an independent owner.
-`unique class` values are move-only and cannot be copied freely. `shared class` is intended for reference-counted/shared objects; it does not make mutable state thread-safe. `pedantic class` enables stricter semantic checking.
+`shared class` opts into the custom `endScope` lifecycle.
+It does not supply reference counting or make mutable state thread-safe. `pedantic class` enables stricter semantic checking.

 #### sink methods

 Prefix a class method with `sink` to consume its receiver.
 A sink method must be called with an owned receiver and invalidates that receiver after the call.
+Sell a named receiver explicitly: `$owner.release()`.
+Owned temporaries can select sink overloads directly; ordinary methods borrow their receiver.
 This is useful for APIs such as `release` and move-based container operations.

 ### The object life cycle